 - 3.12 All those involved in public speaking are restricted to an oral presentation only.
-The officers' slide presentation is therefore not available for use by public speakers. - 3.13 The distribution of additional material or information to Members of the Committee is not permitted once the meeting starts.
-If a speaker, or any other member of the public, wishes to bring material to the Committee's attention they need to either supply it to the Development Management service, if it is written material, by noon on the day of Committee, to include in the Addendum Report (see paragraphs 5.6 to 5.11 below for procedures, limitations and deadlines) or otherwise send it direct to Members before the meeting.

-3.14 Following the completion of a speaker's address to the Committee, that speaker shall take no further part in the proceedings of the meeting unless permitted to do so by the chair of the Committee.
+The officers' slide presentation is therefore not available for use by public speakers. - 3.13 If a speaker, or any other member of the public, wishes to bring additional representations or other material beyond those which they have already submitted to the Committee's attention, they need to supply it to the Development Management service This needs to be done by, at the latest, noon on the day of Committee, to include in the Addendum Report (see paragraphs 5.6 to 5.11 below for procedures, limitations and deadlines).
+The distribution of additional material or information to Members of the Committee is not prohibited but objectors and supporters should be aware that although they may have sent information directly to Members of the Committee via email or other means, the Members are not under an obligation to, and may not have an opportunity to consider such material.
+Members of the public are therefore encouraged to ensure they send their correspondence directly to the Development Management service. - 3.14 Following the completion of a speaker's address to the Committee, that speaker shall take no further part in the proceedings of the meeting unless permitted to do so by the Chair of the Committee person(s) or any other particular interest;